appliedblockchain/ab-website/_posts/2015-08-31-blockchain-as-a-database.md

 image-link: blockchain-as-a-database
 category: blog
 external-link: https://medium.com/@AppBlockchain_/blockchain-as-a-database-6e81f915f207
+headline: Much has been written about the merits of private blockchains. including articles by Richard Brown of IBM, as well as the founders of Eris.
 ---

-<p class="post__headline">Much has been written about the merits of private blockchains. including articles by Richard Brown of IBM, as well as the founders of Eris.</p>

 <p class="post__title">Private Blockchains</p>